Haifa: Ottoman Empire

 In the early 20th century, Haifa began to emerge as an industrial port city and growing population center.
 A branch of the Hejaz Railway, known as the Jezreel Valley railway, was built between 1903 and 1905.
 The railway increased the city's volume of trade, and attracted workers and foreign merchants.
 In 1912, construction began on the Technion Institute of Technology, a Jewish technical school that was to later become one of Israel's top universities, although studies did not begin until 1924.
 The Jews of Haifa also founded numerous factories and cultural institutions.

-Baháʼí faith's shrine
+Bahá'í faith's shrine

-In 1909, Haifa became important to the Baháʼí Faith when the remains of the Báb, founder of the Bábí Faith and forerunner of Baháʼu'lláh in the Baháʼí Faith, were moved from Acre to Haifa and interred in the shrine built on Mount Carmel.
-Baháʼís consider the shrine to be their second holiest place on Earth after the Shrine of Baháʼu'lláh in Acre.
-Its precise location on Mount Carmel was shown by Baháʼu'lláh himself to his eldest son, ʻAbdu'l-Bahá, in 1891. ʻAbdu'l-Bahá planned the structure, which was designed and completed several years later by his grandson, Shoghi Effendi.
-In a separate room, the remains of ʻAbdu'l-Bahá were buried in November 1921.
+In 1909, Haifa became important to the Bahá'í Faith when the remains of the Báb, founder of the Bábí Faith and forerunner of Bahá'u'lláh in the Bahá'í Faith, were moved from Acre to Haifa and interred in the shrine built on Mount Carmel.
+Bahá'ís consider the shrine to be their second holiest place on Earth after the Shrine of Bahá'u'lláh in Acre.
+Its precise location on Mount Carmel was shown by Bahá'u'lláh himself to his eldest son, 'Abdu'l-Bahá, in 1891.
+'Abdu'l-Bahá planned the structure, which was designed and completed several years later by his grandson, Shoghi Effendi.
+In a separate room, the remains of 'Abdu'l-Bahá were buried in November 1921.